airbnb/javascript/README.md

   <a name="modules--no-export-from-import"></a><a name="10.3"></a>
   - [10.3](#modules--no-export-from-import) And do not export directly from an import.

+  > @ZORO NOTE: In addition, exports must be at the end of a file.

     > Why?
 Although the one-liner is concise, having one clear way to import and one clear way to export makes things consistent.